bjones2790/electionanalysis/README.md

 # electionanalysis

 ## Project Overview
-A Colorado Bor of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.
+A Colorado Board of Elections employee has provided the following tasks to complete the election audit of a recent local congressional election.

 1. Calculate total votes cast
 2. Get a complete list of candidates who received votes